IB Middle Years Programme

 Source: What is an IB Education?

-- A group of teachers will act as the MYP Steering Committee to carry out the implementation plan.
+- A group of teachers formed an MYP Steering Committee to help in the implementation process.

-- An IB MYP Coordinator will be hired.
+- An IB MYP Coordinator was hired in August 2018.

 - The MYP is designed for students in grades 7-10, while the DP is for students in grades 11-12.